 A Well-Defined MVP

-Teams that ship fastest are the ones that ruthlessly define what is in scope and what is not.
-Every feature you add increases development time, testing complexity, and the likelihood of bugs.
-The best MVPs include the minimum set of features needed to validate the core value proposition — and nothing else.
+Teams that ship fastest ruthlessly define what is in scope and what is not.
+The best MVPs include the minimum features needed to validate the core value proposition — and nothing else.

 Fast Feedback Cycles

-We deliver working software every 1-2 weeks during development.
-Teams that review these builds promptly and provide consolidated, actionable feedback keep the project moving.
-Teams that take a week to review a demo build, or provide contradictory feedback from different stakeholders, introduce delays that compound over time.
+We deliver working software every 1--2 weeks during development.
+Teams that review builds promptly and provide consolidated, actionable feedback keep the project moving.
+Teams that take a week to review a demo, or provide contradictory feedback from different stakeholders, introduce delays that compound over time.

 Existing Brand and Design Assets